Last updated on April 25, 2025

 You should want to make sure that you have at least eight or nine sources of blue before looking at anything else, no matter how your mana base is built.

-For example, if you’ve picked up five dual lands during the Draft and three of them are blue sources, then your first thought should be that you want to add six Islands.
+For example, if youโve picked up five dual lands during the Draft and three of them are blue sources, then your first thought should be that you want to add six Islands.
 From there you have room for six more lands, and you should spread them between white and black.
-If you still needed more color sources then dropping one of the Islands is a possibility, but this should at least be your starting point.
+If you still need more color sources then dropping one of the Islands is a possibility, but this should at least be your starting point.

 Just ask anyone who played the Invasion block how they enjoyed their 6/6/5 mana bases.
-(Invasion was Magic’s first ever multicolor block, but it had little to no mana fixing despite most decks ending up as three colors.
-Harrow was one of the best commons in the set because of this.)
+Invasion was Magicโs first ever multicolor block, but it had little to no mana fixing despite most decks ending up as three colors.
+Harrow was one of the best commons in the set because of this.

 Land Bases for 4- or 5-Color Decks